OSM Lab Boot Camp helps build advanced computing skills for policy analysis.

 - Christopher Carroll, Johns Hopkins University

-The deadline to apply is Feb.
-23. Applications are now open.
+The deadline to apply has passed.
+Applications are now closed.

 Direct any questions to Richard Evans.

 If I am an international student, can the OSM Lab give me the stipend and reimburse my travel?

 International students are eligible to receive the scholarship stipend and travel reimbursement.

 The Becker Friedman Institute at the University of Chicago cannot provide visa sponsorship for international students.
 Students will travel under a B1/Visa Waiver.

 Can I have my recommender send the letter directly to OSM Lab?

 Can I be working another job or take classes during the OSM Lab Boot Camp?